jmsgrn/jmsgrn/README.md

 ### Howdy, I'm Andy.

-TypeScript developer at a US defense contractor.
+TypeScript developer at a defense contractor.
 I think a lot about the layer above the model - harnesses, AGENTS.md, the scaffolding that makes an AI coding agent actually behave like it works on your codebase.